Eazyduzit/react-portfolio/README.md

+# App is ready to go live, will be deployed on Netlify.com

+## This application is built using React, Tailwind CSS, Framer-Motion & React Hook Form

+Form is working and all submissions will go to my alternate email. (set up using: https://formsubmit.co/)

+### All credit goes to EdRoh. https://www.youtube.com/watch?v=JSJ8ftr92Vw&ab_channel=EdRoh

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: